ncm/nytm-spelling-bee/README.md

 pleasingly ordered output.
 It makes only one pass through all the candidate words for each candidate letter-set.
 It discards words on input that cannot be solutions.
-Early versions used lambda functions that ended up being better-placed in the container adapter.
+Early versions used lambda functions that ended up being better-placed in the container adapter (although on Haswell that is slower).

 It does depend on a runtime character set with contiguous alphabetic characters, and, by default, a ```/usr/share/dict/words``` file in the right place.

-The Rust version of the program runs, on Intel Westmere, about 50% slower that the C++ version; on Haswell, 25% faster.
-This reveals more about bugs in Haswell than about the speed of Rust code.
+The Rust version of the program runs, on Intel Westmere, about 50% slower that the C++ version; on Haswell, 25% faster, but as a consequence of bugs in Haswell hardware, not any superiority of Rust code generation.

+Alternative versions of the programs differ:

+  - puzzlegen.rs     -- base version, uses local bitset_set.h iterators
+  - puzzlegen-fix.rs -- iteration controlled by element indices, not bit masks
+  - puzzlegen-int.rs -- uses unsigned int rather than std::bitset<26>
+  - puzzlegen-min.rs -- uses unsigned int, and avoids lambdas
+  - puzzlegen-old.rs -- posted in gcc bug #67153, only version fast on Haswell
+  - puzzlegen.rs     -- in Rust, reading into Vec<u8>, iterating by index
+  - puzzlegen-sm.rs  -- reading via state machine, iterating by index